joshbegley/nyt-latest/README.md

 **Southern Iraq’s Toxic TwilightBurning Gas and Poisoning the Air**\
 `Iraq is the rare country that imports gas but also burns natural gas from oil wells into the air.
-The wasted gas is enough to power 3 million homes and burning it is making people sick.`\
+The wasted gas is enough to power 3 million homes.
+Burning it is making people sick.`\
 https://nytimes.com/2020/07/16/world/middleeast/iraq-gas-flaring-cancer-environment.html?searchResultPosition=1

 **Zion Williamson Leaves Pelicans for 'Family Medical Matter'**\